 Then pay attention to what shows up in your inbox from the very start.

-Suggested things to consider when viewing competitor’s email marketing
+14 important factors to consider when viewing competitor’s email marketing

 Avoid the temptation to give the email a quick look and think you’ve delved into the differences.
 Really take a hard look.
 Review the emails and ask yourself questions like: